Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation

-Subsequently, the numerical solutions obtained underwent a comprehensive filtering process.
-Therein their propagating nature ($\Re(k_x)>0$ and $|k_x|<\infty$), attenuation characteristics (less than $15$ Np/mm) and compliance with the physical interface conditions (up to 3 decimal places) were assessed.
-Under this processes only modes of physical interest remain, as back-propagating, non-propagating, highly attenuative, bulk-wave and non-converged solutions were eliminated.
+Subsequently, the numerical solutions obtained underwent a comprehensive filtering process; only modes of finite attenuation and positive phase velocity were kept.
+In terms of the wavenumber, $k_x$, that is achieved by requiring $\Re(k_x)>0$, which ensures a mode of non-negative and finite phase velocity, and $|k_x|<\infty$, which results in non-zero phase velocity and finite attenuation modes.
+We further filter out highly attenuating modes, by requiring a non-negative attenuation of less than $15$ Np/mm.
+Lastly, we get rid of spurious, non-converged and bulk wave solutions by requiring that the mode complies with interface conditions of Eqs. \eqref{continuity of normal stress}-\eqref{continuity of normal displacements} (up to 3 decimal places), under the assumption that the wave potentials of the outgoing waves in the two elastic half-spaces assume the general forms $\phi_1=A_1\exp\left[-ik_{y_{l_1}}(y+d)\right]$, $\Psi_1=B_1\exp\left[-ik_{y_{t_1}}(y+d)\right]$, $\phi_2=A_2\exp\left[ik_{y_{l_2}}(y-d)\right]$ and $\Psi_2=B_2\exp\left[ik_{y_{t_2}}(y-d)\right]$, subject to the choice of square root of $k_{y_{l_j}}$ and $k_{y_{t_j}}$, for which $\tilde {\phi}_{j}$ and $\tilde {\Psi}_{j}$ correspond to the solution found by the SCM.
 The computation took a total of approximately 18 minutes on a personal computer with 32GB RAM memory and an i7-10700 CPU.